Aug 312023

 By 2008, Josefa was confined to a wheelchair while waiting for a hip replacement operation.
 A fashion fund raiser was held that year in Ajijic to help pay for her medical treatment.

-Josefa Ibarra, artist, entrepreneur and mother of Mexican fashion, died in about 2010.
+Josefa Ibarra, artist, entrepreneur and mother of Mexican fashion, died in 2010.
 Her decision to develop designs incorporating folkloric motifs and her insistence on incorporating artisanal workmanship prodded Mexican fashion design into a direction still evident today.

 Her continued influence on young Mexican designers was highlighted by an exhibit in Guadalajara in 2016.
 Examples of Josefa’s work formed the backdrop to an end of course display of work by young students graduating from UTEG (Universidad Tecnológica Empresarial de Guadalajara).